 The Justices further add:

-“A two-year delay between the filing of the initial complaint against Dr. Anagnost and the hearing on the that complaint due to continuances by the Board, is unseemly given that the purpose of the Board is to protect the public.”
+“A two-year delay between the filing of the initial complaint against Dr. Anagnost and the hearing on that complaint due to continuances by the Board is unseemly given that the purpose of the Board is to protect the public.”

 The Press Exposes Competing Doctors and the Oklahoma Medical Board